haneefshaikh/devops_Interview/error-kick-interview.md

 ## DOCKER

-### 1. How do I check the size of a specific docker image?
+### 1. How do I check the size of a specific docker image and entire container?

+- to check the size of specific docker image : `docker images -q <image_name>`
+- to check the size of entire container : `docker ps --size`

 ### 2. what is the difference between dockerfile and docker-compose file ?
 ```